Code Syntax Highlighting

 ```

 Note on paste auto-fencing.
-When you paste multi-line content into the prompt input, a separate detector — the VS Code language-detection model, run server-side — does attempt to identify the language and wrap the paste in a tagged fence.
-That happens before the agent ever sees the text; by the time the message is rendered, the fence tag is already present and the rendering path described here runs with detect: false as usual.
+When you paste multi-line content into the prompt input, Braide attempts to identify the language and wraps the paste in a tagged fence before the agent sees it.
+By the time the message is rendered, the fence already carries a language tag.
 See Pasting Code.

 Supported Languages

-Highlight.js recognises over 190 languages out of the box.
+Over 190 languages are recognised out of the box.
 Common ones you will encounter from agent output include:

 • Web: html, css, scss, javascript, typescript, json, yaml, xml